Flexport

 By aggregating and digitizing data from across the industry, Flexport could become the universal source of truth for international supply chains.
 Then, the company could monetize shipments even when it’s not involved in actually moving them.
 This would improve its own products’ quality.
 Petersen expressed how under this vision, “the physical world, like software, becomes searchable, programmable, accessible.”
 Flexport is already working toward this vision through partnerships with smaller, regional freight forwarders.

-Flexport’s supply chain data also lead to better products.
+Flexport’s supply chain data also leads to better products.
 The company already uses the data to more densely pack containers as well as provide real-time visibility and improve delivery window estimates.
 In the future, Flexport may be able to provide strong guarantees on delivery deadlines to customers as it collects more data and improves its models.
 The data is also used for intelligently underwriting trade financing and cargo insurance, which are higher-margin products.
 The more data Flexport collects, the more these benefits will compound.

 Key Risks